Surrogacy for UK professionals

 Only non-profit making organisations are allowed to provide surrogacy matching services in the UK, and there are some detailed restrictions as to what you can and cannot do.
 IF you are involved with a surrogacy agency working in the UK (wherever in the world you are based) you need to understand what the law says about the UK legal framework for surrogacy.

 Fertility clinic professionals

-Social services rarely have a remit to get involved in surrogacy situations, even if a child is handed over to intended parents who legally have no responsibility.
+Social services rarely have a remit to get involved in surrogacy situations, even if the parents are caring for their child without parental responsibility (if they intend to apply for a parental order).
 There is more information about how the law works for social workers here.